jeffboody/libnn/readme.md

 Regularization fails to generalize as well as SGD with momentum.
 The AdamW extension addresses this problem by replacing the L2 Regularization with a decoupled weight decay.
-The AdamW extension may not be compatible or even necessary when Adam is combined with Spectral Normalization.
+It is unclear if the AdamW extension is compatible or even necessary when Adam is combined with Spectral Normalization.

 ![AdamW](docs/adamw.jpg?raw=true "AdamW")